patrickjoh/RED-Lookup/README.md

 ## Notifications

 Users can register webhooks that are triggered by the service based on specified events, specifically if information about given countries (or any country) is invoked, where the minimum frequency can be specified.
 Users can register multiple webhooks.
 The service saves these registrations in a Firebase DB backend.

+Registered webhooks will be automatically deleted after 30 days.

 ### Registering a Webhook